Arizona Fire Map: List of Fires Near Me Right Now

 This is another prescribed fire burning 10 miles north of Flagstaff.
 The size is about 1,190 acres and it will be a one-day operation.

 The Woodbury fire is in the Superstition Mountains northwest of Superior, Arizona.
-It’s 150 acres as of the evening of June 8 and no structures are currently threatened.
+It was 150 acres as of the evening of June 8 and has since grown to 5,000 acres as of June 11.
+The fire is human caused.

+Inciweb noted: “The Woodbury Fire was reported to the Tonto National Forest on June 8, Saturday afternoon.
+Located approximately five miles northwest of Superior, Arizona, the fire is burning in steep, rugged, remote terrain in and near the Superstition Wilderness.
+The fire continues to burn actively day and through the evening.
+The Public is being asked to stay away from the area, including the Woodbury and Roger’s Trough trailheads to allow firefighters to safely build fireline.

 This is a developing story.